On-Campus Student Organization Advisors

 - Report any and all concerns of discrimination or harassment to campus Title IX officers and abide by all mandated reporting guidelines within CSU Executive Orders 1095, 1097, and 1098.

 - Assist the organization in interpreting and complying with state, federal, and local laws.

 - Be aware of safety and industry standards when managing tools and equipment, and talking through the challenges and considerations that arise with hosting potentially risky events.

-- Be knowledgeable about the expectations of Student Organizations at SJSU as oulined in the Student Organization Handbook and Student Organization Code of Conduct.
+- Be knowledgeable about the expectations of Student Organizations at SJSU as outlined in the Student Organization Handbook and Student Organization Code of Conduct (see Handbook & Policies).

 - Be aware of the general financial condition of the organization and encourage the keeping of good and detailed financial records.

-- Assist student leaders in completing any on-campus forms requiring the input or direction of an advisor, such as the Social Event Packet or Event Services facility requrests.
+- Assist student leaders in completing any on-campus forms requiring the input or direction of an Advisor, such as the Social Event Packet or Event Services facility requests.